-In the not too distant past, these oh-so-popular claims of copying often arose from blatant line-for-line reproductions of seemingly original high fashion designs on a relatively rapid timetable by fast fashion retailers.
-Most of the time, such social media-centric complaints were lodged either because: 1) The targeted designer who was copied lacked legal recourse (likely due to the structure of copyright law in the U.S., which does not protect useful things like garments and accessories in their entirely, the cost associated with patent law, or the fact that trademark law only protects source-identifying designs), or 2) Hiring legal counsel was not a financially viable option.
+Social media is inundated with claims of copying.
+In many cases, these social media-centric complaints have been lodged either because: 1) The targeted designer - i.e., the who was copied lacked legal recourse (likely due to the structure of copyright law in the U.S., which does not protect useful things like garments and accessories in their entirely, the cost associated with patent law, or the fact that trademark law only protects source-identifying designs), or 2) the designer who has been copied does have a merited case, but hiring legal counsel is not a financially viable option.

 Nowadays, the line between "inspiration" and "imitation" is being blurred significantly and with increasing frequency, thereby giving rise to claims of "copying" that simply are not reasonable or viable claims and this is damning for the fashion industry.